 These organisations in England and Wales have reference material on some of the areas set out in this Guidance, including examples of investment policy statements.
-These don't fully reflect the law and regulation in Scotland, however the materials available may provide useful information or assist with charity trustee discussions:
+These don't fully reflect the law and regulation in Scotland, however the materials may assist with charity trustee discussions:

-- Charity Finance Group - The Society of Trust and Estate Practitioners (STEP) - Charity Commission for England and Wales: Charities and investment matters: a guide for trustees (CC14)
+- Charity Finance Group - The Society of Trust and Estate Practitioners (STEP) - Charity Commission for England and Wales: Charities and investment matters: a guide for trustees (CC14).